 1) Policies and Procedures: In my opinion, this is the most important criteria, when you are evaluating a MLM company.
 Before you join YOU MUST read the policies and procedures to find out what the rules are.
 For instance, some MLM Companies won’t allow you to use their name in your online marketing campaigns.
 And other companies don’t want you promoting their business opportunity on the Internet at all.

 Other companies have crazy rules such as “minimum monthly purchases” in order to get your bonus.
 Or they have minimum customer sales, just to get your bonus check.
-And other companies have a no compete clause and prevent you from having other income streams while you are a distributor with them.
+And other companies have a no compete clause and prevent you from having ANY other income streams while you are a distributor with them.

 The rules vary significantly by company so make sure you do your homework first.
 I’ve always found that it’s better to know what you are getting yourself into BEFORE you get yourself into it.
 Does that make sense?
-So do yourself a favor and read the company’s policies and procedures before you join.
+Do yourself a favor and read the company’s policies and procedures before you join.
 Make a list of questions.
 And get answers to your questions before you sign anything.
 You might just find out the company isn’t all that it’s cracked up to be.

 2) Track Record: In addition to evaluating the company’s policies and procedures, it’s imperative that you research the company’s reputation and track record.
 Personally, I believe it’s much wiser to partner up with a company that’s been around at least 5-10 years, than it is to join a start-up company.
 Obviously, this is a personal decision.
 And I know that all companies were start-up companies at one time.

 But most companies fail.
 Few MLM Companies stick around for the long haul.
 Many go out of business in a year or two.
 And if you are going to form a long-term commitment with a company, you need to make sure it will be around in another five, ten or twenty years from now.
-When you join a company that is already established, you improve your chances of success.
+When you join a company that is already established, you improve your chances of that happening.

 More importantly, you need a company with a good reputation online.
 If you do a search for your company online and find thousands of negative pages and websites about it, run the other direction.
 I understand all companies have some negative stuff online, but if your company has lots more negative stuff than other companies, stay away from them.
 Remember, your prospect will research your company online.
 If all they can find is negative stuff, they won’t work with you.